 If you are the sort of person who wants a way to practice alone or with one other friend then this net could be a really useful piece of kit – and saves you from losing balls.
 It even comes with a convenient carry bag.

 R66T Academy Ball Feeder

 R66T Academy Ball Feeder – £100 at Pro Direct Cricket

-The feeder pings balls up at a relatively gentle pace, and it is perfect for those beginner batters to start to get to grips with hitting balls coming towards them, graduating from hitting off a batting tee.
+The cricket batting aid pings balls up at a relatively gentle pace, and it is perfect for those beginner batters to start to get to grips with hitting balls coming towards them, graduating from hitting off a batting tee.

 This is an affordable piece of kit, and it comes with eight practice balls too, further adding to the value.
 Not the best bowling machine, but a useful piece of practice equipment for aspiring cricketers.

 Sidearm Elite Cricket Ball Thrower – £29 at Cricket Direct

 The Sidearm thrower is designed to allow even the average cricketer be able to give throwdowns at a fast speed.
 It is easy to reach speeds in excess of 55mph without exerting yourself too much.
 This means that batters can practice hitting against quicker deliveries.

 The ball thrower can be used with the majority of cricket balls and as well as being useful for batting exercises it can come in handy for some fielding drills, too.